 In time, I realized that no matter how much I wanted to return to the way I used to be, it was not going to happen and unless I accepted my circumstances and explored new opportunities, I would never get well.
 So I replaced self-defeating thoughts with positive self-talk.
 I avoided triggers and exercised.
 I read self-help books, inspiring memoirs, and online blogs.
 I even started my own blog and received support and encouragement from others who were struggling with the same issues.
 I attended peer support meetings and met others who struggle with mental health issues.
 I explored faith by attending Bible Study.
 I volunteered at the Literacy Center, joined a local Mom’s Club, and volunteered at NAMI.
 I wrote an article sharing my own struggle with mental illness for the NAMI newsletter.
 Several years ago, I was featured in a PBS documentary on Depression. https://www.pbs.org/video/close-to-home-depression-9p3tsx/

 Ultimately, mental illness has given me far more than it has taken from me.
 I gained the courage to leave an unhealthy work environment and seek new employment opportunities.
 I learned to prioritize and put my health and family first.
 I learned humility and gratitude as I had to accept help from others and respect my new limitations.
 I learned that self worth and confidence must come from within, not from external factors such as a job or public recognition.
-I developed empathy for others through my own dark and desperate battles.
-I learned to live in the moment and make the most of each day since the past is over and the future is unknown.
+I developed empathy for others through my own struggles.
+I learned to live in the moment and make the most of each day because the past is over and the future is unknown.
 I learned to monitor my stress, avoid triggers, exercise regularly, and get enough sleep.
 I learned I am far more resilient than I thought.
 As a result of my struggles, I lead a more balanced, authentic life.
 No, I am not the same as I was prior to the onset of my illness–I am stronger, wiser, more compassionate, humble, hopeful, thankful, and confident.

 By sharing my story, I hope to help and inspire others who may be suffering in silence.
 Remember, you are not alone.
 Even though it may seem like you can’t survive another day, recognize how far you’ve come.
 Whenever you are convinced you will never get well, think of all those who felt the same way and now lead happy, fulfilling lives.
 And you will, too.
 It may take time, patience, perseverance, and strength, but no matter what, there is always hope.
 You will get through this.
 As a wise soul once noted, “Just when the caterpillar thought the world was over, it became a butterfly.”